mrjones2014/legendary.nvim/README.md

 - Sort by [frecency](https://en.wikipedia.org/wiki/Frecency), a combined measure of how frequently and how recently you've used an item from the picker
 - A parser to convert Vimscript keymap commands (e.g. `vnoremap <silent> <leader>f :SomeCommand<CR>`) to `legendary.nvim` keymap tables (see [Converting Keymaps From Vimscript](./doc/API.md#converting-keymaps-from-vimscript))
 - Anonymous mappings; show mappings/commands in the finder without having `legendary.nvim` handle creating them
+- Extensions to automatically load keymaps and commands from other plugins

 ## Prerequisites